Wracked with pain? Alleviate the torment

 See your doctor if your headache is sudden or severe, or causes confusion, trouble seeing, speaking or walking.

-— Sore feet: With 26 bones, 30 joints, and over 100 muscles ligaments and tendons in each foot, it’s no wonder our feet hurt.
-Arthritis, overuse and injury are often to blame.
+— Sore feet: According to a foot specialist, with 26 bones, 30 joints, and over 100 muscles ligaments and tendons in each foot, it’s no wonder our feet hurt.
+Arthritis, overuse and slip and fall injury are often to blame.

 About opioids: Also called narcotics, they are a mainstay for pain.
 The most common are codeine, Demerol, OxyContin, Oxycodone and Percocet, and each has a different strength.